Legal-Innovation-Lab-Wales/judiciary-akn-tagger/README.md

   public String[] getCaseLawGivenLawyer(String lawyer){return lawyer2caselaw.get(lawyer);}

+    => INPUT: a case law (returned from getAllCaseLawFiles)
-    => Given a court, judge, party, or lawyer, these methods return the list of case law in which they occur.
+       OUTPUT: the list of case law in which they occur.